aattea14/latin102/translation3.md

 Passage to analyze
 Hyginus, chapter 30, sections 7-9.

-7 Augeae regis stercus bobile uno die purgavit, maiorem partem Iove adiutore; flumine admisso totum stercus abluit.
+7 Augeae regis stercus bobile uno die *purgavit*, maiorem partem
+> Iove adiutore;
+> flumine admisso
+totum stercus *abluit*.

 8 taurum cum quo Pasiphae concubuit ex Creta insula Mycenis vivum adduxit.

 9 Diomedem Thraciae regem et equos quattuor eius, qui carne humana vescebantur, cum Abdero famulo interfecit; equorum autem nomina Podargus Lampon Xanthus Dinus.

 A. Grammatical analysis
 Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.

 B. Grammatical questions
 In the phrase, Iove adiutore, what case is Iove?
-What kind of construction is this phrase What case is stercus, and why is it in that case?
+What kind of construction is this phrase?
+This is in the ablative case

+What case is stercus, and why is it in that case? accusative- bobile is also accusative.
+It is in this case because it is the direct object in the statement.

-Identify the form of the adjective maiorem (gender, case, number, degree).
+Identify the form of the adjective maiorem (gender, case, number, degree). accusative, singular, feminine, comparative degree (bigger)

 Explain the construction of the verbal unit flumine admisso.
+Admisso is the fourth principle part.
+This is in the ablative case

 What are the gender, number, case, and antecedent of qui?
 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
 C. Literary commentary